linksmart/blog/_posts/2020-01-29-Monitoring-Prometheus-Loki-Grafana.md

 # Introduction
-In the current tutorial we shall introduce on how Prometheus is deployed in a federated environment where different servers running different docker containers interact with a monitoring server to expose their metrics.
+In the current tutorial we shall introduce on how monitoring server with Prometheus and Loki is deployed in a federated environment where different servers running different docker containers interact with a monitoring server to expose their metrics.

 ## Motivation